andravin/wincnn/FAQ.md

 [2] Richard E Blahut.
 Fast algorithms for signal processing.
 Cambridge University Press, 2010.
 [3] V. Madisetti.
 The Digital Signal Processing Handbook.
 Number v.
 2 in Electrical engineering handbook series.
 CRC, 2010.
 [4] Andrei L Toom.
 The complexity of a scheme of functional elements realizing the multiplication of integers.
 In Soviet Mathematics Doklady, volume 3, pages 714–716, 1963.
 [5] SA Cook.
 On the minimum computation time for multiplication.
 Doctoral diss., Harvard U., Cambridge, Mass, 1966.

+### What about all of those transform operations?
+Is the total number of arithmetic operations actually reduced?

+Basically the number of multiply-accumulates in the multiplication stage dominates the number of arithmetic operations (additions, multiplications, or multiply-accumulates) in the transform stages, provided that the dimensions of the neural network layer are all large enough.

+Example:
+A 3x3 convolutional layer has C input channels and K output channels, and spatial dimensions HxW.
+The direct algorithm use HWCK9 multiply accumulates.
+F(4x4, 3x3) uses (H/4)(W/4)CK(36) = HWCK(2.25) multiply accumulates, in addition to (H/4)(W/4)C(144) arithmetic instructions for the data transform, CK(72) for the filter transform, and (H/4)(W/4)K(100) for the inverse transform.

+So the reason the number of arithmetic instructions in the transforms do not matter is that the multiplication stage is O(HWCK) while the transforms are O(HWC), O(CK), and O(HWK), respectively.
+So each of the transforms is less by a factor of K, HW, or C. If all of these dimensions are large, then the amount of arithmetic in the transforms is dominated by the multiplication stage.

 ### Can Winograd fast convolution algorithms be used with strided convolutions?